w3c/pronunciation/docs/explainer.md

 ## Non-Goals

 * Not trying to create a new speech presentation standard
-* Not trying to resurrect CSS Speech
+* Not trying to resurrect CSS Speech (incomplete solution in any case)

 ## Approaches considered